mostsignificant/mostsignificant.github.io/_posts/2021-11-03-3-ways-to-parse-command-line-arguments-in-C++-quick-do-it-yourself-or-comprehensive.markdown

 }
 ```

-As you might have already noticed, this methods works best for a fixed number of command line arguments.
+As you might have already noticed, this method works best for a fixed number of command line arguments.
 Say you want to
 add an optional argument for outputting line numbers, you would need to add more code for checking, maybe similar to
 this: